ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Approximate UDP Sending Delay.rst

 UDP packets.
 Cygwin can be downloaded from https://www.cygwin.com/

 Follow the instructions there to install it.
-Next, from the “CalculateUdpSendDelay” Arduino example, copy the code from the bottom between “#if 0” and “#endif”, into a new text file and rename the file to “UdpSendDelay.cpp”.
+Next, from the "CalculateUdpSendDelay" Arduino example, copy the code from the bottom between "#if 0" and "#endif", into a new text file and rename the file to "UdpSendDelay.cpp".

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Approximate_UDP_Sending_Delay/image3.png
    :alt: 1